 You will notice that the second, filtered image is slightly brighter than the unfiltered version.
 I used the Android app CamCalc to calculate the shutter speed needed, and in an ideal world this would result in two exposures of exactly the same brightness.
 The fact that it's not means that my particular copy of the Haida doesn't quite offer a 10-stop reduction in exposure, but the difference is so negligible as to be inconsequential.

 I won't bore you with the intense details of testing colour response, and in any case On Landscape did a far better job than myself in this article.
 Instead I'll leave you with the image above for reference.
-Hover over the image to alternate between unfiltered and the Haida NanoPro - These were taken minutes apart and have the exact same edits applied, and show an almost complete absence of colour cast in the filter.
+Slide across the image to alternate between unfiltered and the Haida NanoPro - These were taken minutes apart and have the exact same edits applied, and show an almost complete absence of colour cast in the filter.

 There is a very slight purple cast over the areas of the landscape that are being directly illuminated by the sun.
 This only seems to appear when the land is directly lit for some reason.
 In any case, it's a very simple problem to solve - An adjustment of -5 on the Tint control in Lightroom negates the cast completely, as you can see below.

 Further Reading - From Capture to Completion - An Introduction to Lightroom

 The takeaway is that Haida outperforms every other 10-Stop ND filter on the market for colour neutrality, with the Kase Wolverine being a very close second.
 The majority of the others exhibit some kind of notable colour cast, and whilst most are easily eliminated in post-processing there are some to steer clear of.